 - Led teams working on analytical reports including: Western Balkan Regional Economic Report, Public Finance Reviews for Kosovo and Bangladesh, tax gaps and tax policy, and a Systematic Country Diagnostic for Bosnia and Herzegovina.

-- Estimated GDP, fiscal and trade impact of once-in-a-hundred year floods in Bosnia and Herzegovina and constructed model for this purpose as part of EU-led rapid response team.
+- Estimated GDP, fiscal and trade impact of once-in-a-hundred year floods in Bosnia and Herzegovina.

-- Participated in policy lending in Macedonia, Romania, Mali, Bosnia and Herzegovina, including a Policy Based Guarantee and budget support with Deferred Drawdown Option.
+- Participated in budget support/policy lending in Macedonia, Romania, Mali, Bosnia and Herzegovina, Panama.

 - Original research papers/reports completed on migration in Romania; gender and SMEs in Mali; exports, employment and productivity growth in Kosovo, among others.
 (Links to some of the reports in publications below.)